WMed is committed to providing a safe and secure campus and workplace.

 Crime Reporting and Communication

-Everyone is encouraged to report all crimes and public safety-related incidents to police, security guards, the Chief Safety and Security Officer, or a CSA, in a timely manner.
+Everyone is encouraged to report all crimes and public safety-related incidents to police, security guards, the Chief Safety and Security Officer, or a Campus Safety Authority (CSA), in a timely manner.
 Bystanders or witnesses are encouraged to report when a victim is unable to report.
 Dial 9-1-1 or use the call button on emergency blue light poles to report a crime, fire, or any other type of emergency.
 You can also report a crime, after the fact, using our online reporting form.

 - Campus Security Personnel

 The Director of Facilities serves as the institutional Chief Safety and Security Officer.
 We do not maintain our own police or security department, but we contract with a private security company that provides security guards at the W.E.
 Upjohn M.D.
-Campus and the WMed Clinics.
+Campus and the WMed Health practices on Oakland Drive.
 Security guards are not armed, nor do they have arrest powers.
 We maintain a positive working relationship and formal agreements with local law enforcement agencies surrounding all of our campus locations.
 If a major or serious crime occurs at any WMed location, the police or public safety in that jurisdiction will, once on the scene, take control of the situation.

 - Emergency Coordinators